ChainSafe/forest/node/forest_libp2p/bitswap/README.md

 - `tokio`, disabled by default.
 Use task API(s) from `tokio` instead of `async-std` inside this crate.

-Note: since `async-std` task API(s) are compatible with `tokio` runtime, so it still works fine with `tokio` runtime when this feature is disabled.
+Note: since `async-std` task API(s) are compatible with `tokio` runtime, it still works fine with `tokio` runtime when this feature is disabled.
 But it won't work with `async-std` runtime if this feature is enabled.

 ## Usage